One of the most vital factors to consider when choosing...

 The plush pile (especially wool) reduces the chance of injury, making it ideal for homes with small children.

-One of the vital factors to consider in your carpeting decision is...
+One of the most vital factors to consider when choosing...

-When it comes to carpeting, durability and maintenance are key factors...
+When it comes to carpeting, flooring durability and carpet maintenance...